omerssid/CIFAR10-Classification-CNN/README.md

-# CIFAR10 Tensorflow
+# CNN for CIFAR-10 using TF2.0
-This is some implementations of CNN Architecture for cifar10 using Tensorflow and Keras API.
+This is some implementations of CNN Architecture for CIFAR-10 dataset using Tensorflow and Keras Functional API.
 The dataset consists of airplanes, dogs, cats, and other objects.
 We first did preprocessing on the images, then trained a convolutional neural network on all the samples.
-The images need to be normalized and the labels need to be one-hot encoded.

 ![cifar10][1]